Mario vs. Donkey Kong 2: March of the Minis

-Mario vs. Donkey Kong 2: March of the Minis is a direct sequel to the Game Boy Advance game Mario vs. Donkey Kong released in 2006, which is a follow-up to the Game Boy Donkey Kong game, a partial remake of the original Donkey Kong with a greater focus on puzzle-solving.
-Gameplay involves the player controlling several Mini Marios with the touch screen, instead of Mario himself.
-The game also features the return of Pauline, last seen in the 1994 Donkey Kong.
+Mario vs. Donkey Kong 2: March of the Minis is a 2006 puzzle-platform game developed by Nintendo Software Technology for the Nintendo DS.
+Serving as a direct sequel to the Game Boy Advance game Mario vs. Donkey Kong, the gameplay involves the player guiding several Mini Marios through platform stages with the touch screen as they attempt to defeat Donkey Kong.
+The game also marks the return of Pauline, who had not been seen since 1994's Donkey Kong.

+March of the Minis received positive reviews from critics, with praise for its gameplay, level design, and control scheme, although some criticized its short length.
 A sequel, called Mario vs. Donkey Kong: Minis March Again!, was released in June 2009.

-On October 6, 2016, the game was released on the Wii U eShop under the Virtual Console branding.
+In October 2016, the game was released on the Wii U eShop under the Virtual Console branding.